vstinner/unicode_book/unicode.rst

 Statistics
 ----------

-Only 248,966 code points are assigned: 77.6% are not assigned.
+On a total of 1,114,112 possible code points, only 248,966 code points are
+assigned: 77.6% are not assigned.
 Statistics excluding not assigned (Cn), private use (Co) and surrogate (Cs) categories:

  * Letter: 100,520 (91.8%)
  * Symbol: 5,508 (5.0%)